Your vaginal discharge can give you valuable intel into your overall health

 If you’re noticing any of the following types of discharge (and as long as it doesn’t smell way different from the usual), it’s most likely 100% healthy:

-Dry or Minimal Discharge: This type of discharge usually occurs after The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy. or at the end of the luteal phase (post-ovulation).
+Dry or minimal discharge: This type of discharge usually occurs after menstruation or at the end of the luteal phase (post-ovulation).
 This discharge is typically odorless unless you’ve worked up a sweat or need a quick rinse.

-Thin & Watery Discharge: Ever feel like you peed yourself a little or like you just got your period but there’s no blood?
+Thin & watery vaginal discharge, a.k.a. clear discharge: Some vagina-havers describe it as a “watery discharge feels like I peed myself”.
 This type of discharge could make your underwear feel damp and typically occurs during the follicular phase, the time frame between your period and ovulation.6 While this discharge is also typically odorless (unless you’ve worked up a sweat), sometimes a sour smell may accompany it.
 This smell relates to a change in your vaginal pH; it does not necessarily indicate infection.1

-Creamy or Milky White Discharge: This type of discharge usually occurs before your period; it’s totally normal and generally odorless (or it may have a mildly sour smell).
+Milky or creamy white discharge: This type of discharge usually occurs before your period.
+This milky white discharge before your period is totally normal and generally odorless (or it may have a mildly sour smell).

-Thicker, Stretchy, or Stringy Discharge: Not everybody experiences this, but for those who do, it likely indicates your most fertile time of the month: Just before ovulation.
-That stretchy, egg-white consistency is what helps sperm stay alive long enough to swim through the vaginal canal.
+Thicker, stretchy, or stringy discharge: Not everybody experiences this, but for those who do, it likely indicates your most fertile time of the month: Just before ovulation.
+Some refer to it as “ovulation discharge”.
+That stretchy, raw egg-white consistency is what helps sperm stay alive long enough to swim through the vaginal canal.

-Pinkish Discharge: When you see a slight pink color in your discharge, it usually indicates that some blood has been added to the mix, typically due to spotting or the very beginning or end of your period.
-Spotting can occur for many different reasons: For some, it happens at ovulation, or it may even indicate pregnancy.6 Spotting is also common with certain forms of hormonal birth control.
+Light pink discharge: When you see a slight pink color in your discharge, it usually indicates that some blood has been added to the mix.
+It is common to see this type of vaginal discharge before a period, and it can also happen at the very end.
+Pink vaginal discharge can occur for many different reasons: For some, it happens at ovulation, or it may even indicate pregnancy a.k.a. implantation bleeding.6 Spotting is also common with certain forms of hormonal birth control.

 While the body has a lot of underappreciated defense mechanisms in place to help keep us healthy, sometimes it needs some extra support.
 Changes in vaginal discharge can mean your body is sending you an SOS.

-Grayish or Off-White Discharge with a Fishy Smell: Grayish or fishy discharge usually indicates bacterial vaginosis (BV), but it can also point to trichomoniasis or other sexually transmitted infections.1 The fishy odor tends to accompany BV, whereas “trich” may appear frothier and not quite “fishy” but still unpleasant-smelling.
+Grayish or off-white vaginal discharge with a fishy smell: Grayish or fishy discharge usually indicates bacterial vaginosis (BV), but it can also point to trichomoniasis or other sexually transmitted infections.1 The fishy odor tends to accompany BV, whereas “trich” may appear frothier and not quite “fishy” but still unpleasant-smelling.

-Greenish or Yellowish Discharge: If you notice that your discharge has a green or yellow tint to it, this could also indicate an STI or another infection.9 As with off-smelling or grayish discharge, it’s a good idea to get in touch with your doctor.
+Yellowish or green discharge: If you notice greenish or yellow discharge, this could also indicate a Sexually Transmitted Infection (STI) or another infection.9 As with off-smelling or grayish discharge, it’s a good idea to get in touch with your doctor.

 To deal with normal discharge and keep your vaginal pH healthy, it’s a good idea to stick with breathable, 100% cotton or bamboo underwear: Your vagina loves fresh air, so make sure to let it breathe!
 Moisture and warmth create a perfect environment for bacterial growth.
 Always change out of sweaty gym clothes or swimsuits as soon as you can and, at night, try sleeping without underwear.
 Your vagina might thank you.